spring-cloud/spring-cloud-stream-samples/sink/README.md

 The application has a convenient test source that sends to the same destination on the broker where the sink consumes data from.
 This test source will send some test records every second.
 Alternatively, you can connect to the topic using a Kafka console producer and send data in the format - `{"id":1,"name":"Bob","tag":"1}`.
+If you go with this kafka console producer approach, make sure you comment out the test source in the sample and rebuild.

 * Now go to your MySQL CLI: